Read LA!

 Read LA! is a campaign to ensure that all of Los Angeles’ students can read and thrive.

-Focused on reversing the decades-long literacy crisis in our city, our coalition of partners will build commitments from leaders throughout L.A. to elevate early literacy as a top priority.
-We will partner with LAUSD to ensure that all children receive effective literacy instruction, engage and equip families of young children to support their children’s literacy at home, and help address other barriers to children’s early literacy development.
-AND we will build a movement, led by parents, to advocate to state legislators to pass legislation to ensure that all literacy instruction in public schools is aligned to evidence-based practices and the science of reading.
+Focused on reversing the decades-long early literacy crisis in our city, our coalition of partners will build a movement to elevate early literacy as a top priority.
+We will partner with LAUSD to ensure that students receive effective literacy instruction, engage and equip families of young children to support their children’s literacy at home and advocate for them at school, and help address other barriers to children’s early literacy development.
+AND we will equip and support parents to advocate for state legislation to ensure that literacy instruction in public schools is aligned to evidence-based practices and the science of reading.

-Our Goal: By 2030, 70% of all students will read proficiently by the end of third grade.
+Our Goal: By 2030, 70% of LAUSD students will read proficiently by the end of third grade.

 Campaign Updates